meta-morpho-sys/new_bookmark_manager/README.md

 # Bookmark Manager

 ##### App developed during [Makers Academy](https://www.makersacademy.com/) course for the purpose of studying the Sinatra framework, Databases and ORM.
-The focus on this project was on building from scratch an ORM tool with the aid of SQL and Ruby to store data in a database, convert it into objects and use it within the app.
+The focus in this project was on building from scratch an ORM tool with the aid of SQL and Ruby to store data in a database, convert it into objects and use it within the app.

 With this app you can store and display all links that you want to keep within easy reach.
 You can make as many bookmarks as you wish, update them, leave comments and assign tags,